-For patients looking to reshape their figure, Dr. Dennis Hurwitz offers a revolutionary approach to body contouring.
+Dr. Dennis Hurwitz offers a revolutionary approach to body contouring.
 By combining lipoabdominoplasty with oblique flankplasty, Dr. Hurwitz can create an hourglass figure for women and a more masculine torso for men.
-A lipoabdominoplasty targets the abdomen area, using liposuction to remove excess fat and a tummy tuck to remove excess skin and tighten the underlying muscles.
+A lipoabdominoplasty targets the abdominal area, using liposuction to remove excess fat and a tummy tuck to remove excess skin and tighten the underlying muscles.
 However, for many patients, this procedure leaves them with loose skin around the sides and hip bones.
-At The Hurwitz Center for Plastic Surgery in Pittsburgh, PA, Dr. Hurwitz can add the oblique flankplasty to remove the issue of sagging flanks for an overall more toned appearance.
+At The Hurwitz Center for Plastic Surgery in Pittsburgh, PA, we can also perform an oblique flankplasty to eliminate sagging flanks for an overall more toned appearance.

 When lipoabdominoplasty for the front torso is combined with oblique flankplasty, the result is a narrower waist and a smoother, more sculpted figure.

 The oblique flankplasty is an alternative to the lower body lift which removes excess skin from the waist.
 It can also remove large flanks or love handles for both men and women.
 When lipoabdominoplasty for the front torso is combined with oblique flankplasty, the result is a narrower waist and a smoother, more sculpted figure.
 For women, this means a dramatic hourglass shape.
 For men, this means a narrower lower body and a more rectangular, masculine torso.
 The results are so striking that the doctor affectionately refers to the procedure as a “shark bite.”

-A typical lipoabdominoplasty with oblique flankplasty begins with the patient lying on their stomach.
+A typical procedure begins with the patient lying on their stomach.
 Working together with a team of highly trained assistants, Dr. Hurwitz can perform the entire procedure in four hours or less.
 He begins by removing excess tissue from the flanks.
-At this time, he may also augment the butt using harvested fat.
+If desired, he can also augment the butt using harvested fat.

 Once the oblique flankplasty is complete, Dr. Hurwitz turns the patient over and performs the lipoabdominoplasty.
 This stage of the procedure involves removing fat from the upper abdomen using advanced VASERlipo® ultrasound technology and then tightening the lower abdomen with a standard abdominoplasty.
 For more dramatic results, he then completes the transition by sculpting the waist and the sides.